 For more information, visit the City of Portland Parks and Recreation site.

 NE 18th Ave and NE Ross St., Vancouver, WA

 One of the largest off-leash dog parks in the Portland area, just over the river into Washington, Ross Park offers nearly 8 acres separated into two sections.
 The southern section is the largest and is connected by a short trail to the northern, smaller area near 15th Ave.
 (Both offer a small parking area and entrances to the park.)
 It’s the flagship dog park of DOGPAW, an awesome Vancouver-area nonprofit, and is run in conjunction with the Vancouver Parks and Recreation.

 4499 NW 229th Ave, Hillsboro, OR

-This double-gated park has a water station for hot days, and usually has poop bags in case you forgot yours at home.
+To the East of Portland, this double-gated park has a water station for hot days and usually has poop bags in case you forget yours at home.
 Lots of benches and an area dedicated to small and timid dogs earn points from us.